LisaPMunich/ng-rubiks-cube/README.md

 * Run the command npm install to install the necessary dependencies.
 * Run the command ng serve to start the development server.
 * Navigate to http://localhost:4200/ in your browser to view the project.

-**Note**: This project is still in development and the features mentioned above may not be fully functional yet.